 Duration: 2 to 3 weeks

-You can fly to the south of Thailand from Chang Mai to Pukhet or Sura Thani with a stopover in Bangkok.
-If you travel on a budget, you’d better take the train.
+Travel to the south of Thailand by plane, from Chang Mai to Phuket or Sura Thani (with a stopover in Bangkok).

-If you still have the strength for a new challenge, hike up to the viewpoint.
-You have to walk through mud and the jungle, but the experience is unforgettable.
-Then you can swim in emerald-coloured water on Railay’s beautiful western beach, which is lined with coconut palms and cliffs that stand out against the turquoise sky.
-Rent a kayak for a few euros, walk through the caves, and watch the sunset over the sea.
+Adventurers, take on the cliffs surrounding the bay for a climbing session.
+If you still have strength, take up the challenge of the hike that leads to the viewpoint.
+You will have to go through mud and jungle, but the adventure is unforgettable.
+Finally, enjoy a swim in the emerald waters on Railay‘s magnificent western beach, lined with coconut palms and cliffs that stand out against the turquoise sky.
+Rent a kayak for a few euro and explore the caves, or admire the sunset at sea.

 Practical Information